lmao5677/hordemusicplayer/README.md

 # Planned Upcoming Features:

-**NOTE: The features below are not 100% gauraunteed to be implemented, but they may be if there is popular demand.**
+**NOTE: The features below are not 100% guaranteed to be implemented, but they may be if there is popular demand.**

 - Support for custom path music (allowing you to use music from other addons or mounted content)
 - Victory Tracks